luminarily/bookofmormon/_posts/2017-02-21-conspiracies.md

 While Satan is the head of his church, many don't realize that he has set up earthly bureaucracies and taken control of armies.

-### Everyone is a part of these systems ("in the world") whether aware of it or not. <br>Until seen for what they are, one risks being agents of those systems ("of the world")
+<div class="b cb5">Everyone is a part of these systems ("in the world") whether aware of it or not. <br>Until seen for what they are, one risks being agents of those systems ("of the world")</div>

 ---